-When Martin and I were looking for a place to go and relax this past May, we came across a website that offers mostly secluded retreats and boutique hotels.
+When Martin and I were looking for a place to go and relax and spend some quality time together, we came across a website that offers mostly secluded retreats and boutique hotels.
 I-ESCAPE boasts a large selection of places all over the world, with many different search criterias you can use to find just the right destination for your next getaway.
-Ours would turn out to be the amazing Onar resort on Andros, Greece.
+Ours would turn out to be the amazing Onar resort on the island of Andros, Greece.

 Onar is truly a magical place.
-It is the Greek word for “dream.”
-The resort is far away from the busy beaches of Greece, on the island of Andros, of which we had not heard before.
-To get to Onar, one has to fly into either Athens or Myconos and then take the ferry to Andros, which takes about 2 hours.
-Once there, you need to have the driver from Onar get you.
+Onar is the Greek word for “dream.”
+The resort is far away from the otherwise busy beaches of Greece.
+It is situated on the island of Andros, which is less touristy than the other greek islands.
+To get to Onar, you have to fly into either Athens or Myconos and then take the ferry to Andros, which takes about 2 hours.
+Once there, you need to have the driver from Onar pick you up.
 Let me repeat this: You need to be picked up!
 Do not rent a car and attempt to find Onar on your own (unless it is in the morning and you know exactly where to go, maps will be useless believe me.)
-We had read about how strenuous the drive to the resort is but only when we were sitting in the car that picked us up, did we realize how crazy the drive really is.
-It is nearly impossible to get to Onar without a 4×4, and still the rocks and the road will have you bump your head once or twice.
+We had read about how strenuous the drive to the resort is.
+This was confirmed when we were sitting in the car that picked us up and realized how crazy the drive really is.
+It is nearly impossible to get to Onar without a 4×4, and still the rocks and the road will have you bump your head at least once or twice.
 It takes about 1 hour to get to Onar from the port of Andros.
-But let me tell you it is so worth the adventurous drive!
+So this isn’t for everybody, which is exactly as it should be.
+What you will find there is so worth the adventurous drive!

 I especially enjoyed the local olive cosmetic line that was supplied in the bathroom.
 It is an organic beauty line with shampoo, conditioner, soap and lotion and my skin and hair were amazingly nourished throughout our stay.
 I wish I could order them online but alas I didn’t find it anywhere.
 I will continue to look for it, though.

 There is an outdoor restaurant that is breathtakingly surrounded by olive trees and the stream that flows nearby.
-The food is partly harvested from their own organic garden on site.
-Here at reveries of style, we value sustainability and living in harmony with the environment so finding a resort like Onar has been a blessing.
-The meals are healthy, diverse and cooked by the chef to order.
+The food is partly harvested from their own on site organic garden.
+Martin and I value sustainability and living in harmony with the environment so finding a resort like Onar has been a blessing.
+The meals are healthy, diverse and cooked to order by the chef.
 Breakfast is plentiful, with fresh fruits and an array of Greek yogurt and organic teas.
 We booked half-board and were never hungry, as we would have late breakfast and then take some fruits with us to get us through the day.

-So if you are looking for your next romantic getaway or are flying solo and need time for yourself, this is it!
+So if you are looking for your next romantic getaway or are flying solo and need time for yourself, this is the place to go!
 You can find all the necessary information on Onar’s website here.

 P.S.
 Don’t forget to offset the CO2 emissions you create by donating to myclimate.org or cotap.org for example.
 Some airlines will let you choose to offset automatically while booking your flights online.